 - Pour jaggery over foxnuts/ makhane and take it of the flame.

-- Store in airtight container and good for 2-3 weeks.
+- Allow it to cool completely.
+Store in an airtight container, and it will stay good for 2-3 weeks.